 We have talked about how important the core is for our us climbers, but recently there has been talk about stability being as vital (or even more so) than core strength.
 Let’s define these first, shall we?

-Hearing the term stability in the climbing community is rampant—-described as the ability to engage all muscles to withstand an external force, this comes handy when solving slab boulder problems and practicing the static style of climbing.
+Hearing the term stability in the climbing community is rampant—-described as the ability to engage all muscles to withstand an external force, this comes in handy when solving slab boulder problems and practicing the static style of climbing.

 Imagine riding a bike.
 To keep your balance, you need to keep the spine aligned to keep your stance stable.
-There should be minimum stress, and to achieve this you have to activate all the connect muscle groups.
+There should be minimum stress, and to achieve this you have to activate all the connected muscle groups.

 That being said, it is not really a versus issue.
 Actually, it is even better to train for both because it comes hand in hand.
 When rocking over, your foot needs to be steady on the hold and at the same time, you must trust on that foot and use your core to exert force to the other side.
 It is a swift movement, simple and often used in climbing.
 But the qualities needed to do it correctly is also complicated, a network of muscle groups working harmoniously together.

-Post Climbing Training
+Post Climbing Training to Strengthen your Core

 We can climb as often as we can (and want) to be able to get better, faster, stronger, but post climbing training is essential as always.
 You can do the following exercises to get a head start in improving your core stability.